YANTRA

 — Ivan Rados - Yantra Meditation

-Since the symbol’s vibration resonates at a high frequency, when you focus your attention on a specific symbol, your consciousness opens to the resonance of that particular geometrical archetype, thereby resonating at a higher wavelength, and awakening and therefore detaching itself from the unconsciousness.
+Since a symbol’s vibration resonates at a high frequency, focusing your attention on a specific symbol opens your consciousness to the resonance of that geometric archetype.
+This elevates your own wavelength, awakening your consciousness and detaching it from the unconscious.

-The energy doesn’t emanate from the yantra, but from the consciousness itself, which communicates through the symbolic form.
-It acts as a mirror.
-The consciousness is mirroring itself, consciousness being conscious of itself.
-The meditations lead you into the unknown, where mind becomes no-mind, where form reveals its ultimate formlessness, and thingness reveals its inherent no-thing-ness.
-In other words, yantra meditation works by tuning you to the vibration of your true One Self.
-In this way, the meditations facilitate your transcendence.
+*** Awakening your inner center means gathering the energy of your One-Self into a single creative point through conscious gazing.
+The energy doesn’t originate from the yantra itself but from your consciousness, which communicates through the symbolic form.
+The yantra acts as a mirror—consciousness reflecting itself, becoming aware of its own presence.
+These meditations guide you into the unknown, where the mind dissolves into no-mind, form reveals its ultimate formlessness, and thingness unveils its inherent no-thing-ness.
+In essence, yantra meditation tunes you to the vibration of your true One-Self, facilitating transcendence.

-Once you are introduced to the yantra, and once you start meditating with it, the meditation will direct you to the summit.
-In essence, whether we are being driven by spiritual instinct, or stumbling on the path or turning away, we are all essentially gathering intuitive knowingness that all of our movements will inevitably lead us back to the starting point, the one moment of the All-point, the beginning of our infinite being.
+Once introduced to the yantra and you begin meditating with it, the practice directs you toward the summit.
+Whether driven by spiritual instinct, stumbling along the path, or turning away, we are all intuitively gathering a knowingness that every movement inevitably returns us to the starting point—the singular moment of the All-Point, the origin of our infinite being.

-Just as a prism divides white light into separate colors, the mind divides colors into emotional, mental, and bodily aspects through its patterned reactions and memory, never allowing us to see the whole.
-During the yantra meditation, this heals.
-Slowly, the yantra colors, shapes, and forms we perceive with our inner eye disappear, and we enter a state of detached awareness in which there is nothing to see and nothing to search for, just the state of stillness, no movement in your mind.
+Just as a prism splits white light into a spectrum, the mind fragments colors into emotional, mental, and physical responses, shaped by memory and patterns, preventing us from seeing the whole.
+Yantra meditation heals this division.
+Gradually, the colors, shapes, and forms seen with your inner eye fade, ushering you into a state of detached awareness—nothing to see, nothing to seek, just stillness, with no movement in the mind.

-Forget about looking for results as you meditate.
-When we are in this meditative process, not a single vibration moves into the future.
-In this conscious state, causes and consequences aren’t two separate things—in the same way that the chicken and the egg aren’t separate realities, but the egg is the chicken and the chicken is the egg.
-Meditation brings us to a place of sensitivity wherein we experience a great interconnectedness with All That Is.
-This sensitivity generates a loving intimacy with everything we see, smell, touch, taste, hear, and intuit.
-Be aware, and you will be sensitive to the whole of reality.
-Be sensitive and you will be aware of everything.
+Forget about seeking results in meditation.
+In this process, no vibration drifts into the future.
+Here, cause and effect are not separate—just as the chicken and egg are one, each containing the other.
+Meditation cultivates a sensitivity that reveals our deep interconnectedness with All That Is.
+This sensitivity fosters a loving intimacy with all we see, smell, touch, taste, hear, and intuit.
+Be aware, and you’ll be sensitive to the entirety of reality.
+Be sensitive, and you’ll be aware of everything.

-When you are ready, you may wish to take a deep breath, begin to move your toes and fingers, open your eyes, and become aware of your surroundings once again.
+When ready, take a deep breath, wiggle your fingers and toes, open your eyes, and reconnect with your surroundings.

 YANTRA MEDITATION